ANU-Rocketry/control-panel/README.md

     1. `sudo apcupsd restart` or `sudo /etc/init.d/apcupsd restart` or `sudo reboot` - whichever works
     1. Confirm `apcaccess status` comes up with a status other than `COMMLOST` (it should say `STATUS   : ONBATT` or `STATUS   : ONLINE`)
 1. Run `ssh-copy-id pi@192.168.0.5` in a terminal on your laptop to copy your SSH key so you don't need a password when using `ssh pi@192.168.0.5`
+1. **[This takes several hours!]** Install Python 3.10 from source (based off this: https://itheo.tech/installing-python-310-on-raspberry-pi)
+    1. `wget -qO - https://raw.githubusercontent.com/tvdsluijs/sh-python-installer/main/python.sh | sudo bash -s 3.10.0` (this will take an hour for a new Pi and **3-4 hours** for an older one!)
+        1. Once done, you can safely delete the `Python-XXX.tar.xz` and `Python-XXX` folders
+    1. `sudo python3.10 -m pip install --upgrade pip && cd ~/control-panel/src && sudo python3.10 -m pip install -r requirements.txt`
+        1. The sudo is VERY IMPORTANT.
+Otherwise the startup script will not be able to find the pip modules because they'll be locally installed otherwise

 # Setting up the Pi at the testing site